LukasDCode/Erdos-Renyi/README.md

 ![plot of the convergence with a convergence criteria of 0.001](img/convergence_plot.png)

 ## Final PageRank Values over Different Betas
-Development of the final pagerank values over different beta.
+Development of the final PageRank values over different beta.
 ![predefined PageRank network with 7 nodes](img/final_pagerank_plot.png)